SoftwareAG/c8y-docs/content/apama/overview-analytics-bundle/streaming-analytics.md

 * Notifications: Send me an email if there is a power outage in one of my machines.
 * Compression: Store location updates of all cars only once every five minutes (but still send real-time data for the car that I am looking at to the user interface).

 The following sections describe how you can create your own analytics or other server-side business logic and automation.
-You can do this using smart rules, Analytics Builder models and EPL apps.
+You can do this using smart rules, analytic models and EPL apps.

 >**Info**: This documentation assumes basic familiarity with Apama application development.
 Refer to the [Apama documentation](https://documentation.softwareag.com/onlinehelp/Rohan/Apama/v10-5/apama10-5/apama-webhelp/) for further details.